mamoon100/bitmap-transformer/README.md

 You can test this with the file exsist in the resources folder with this command (i.e we will choose the random color method).

-gradle run --args="src/main/resources/java.bmp src random"
+`gradle run --args="src/main/resources/java.bmp src random"`

-> Note: This Application will receive modification in order to have more method and implement the CLI app with whole interface for the user.
+> Note: This Application will receive modification in order to have more method and implement the CLI app with nice looking user inteface on the CLI.